karmab/kcli/doc/index.rst

 -  filtertag Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for environments when you share the same user
+-  imagerepository (Optional).
+A Glance image provider repository to use to retrieve images.
+Defaults to ``ovirt-image-repository``.

-Note that pool refers to storage domain
+Note that pool in Ovirt context refers to storage domain.

 To use this provider with kcli rpm, you’ll need to install (from pip) *ovirt-engine-sdk-python*

-On fedora, for instance, you can run the following
+On fedora, for instance, you can run the following:

 ::